-- (c) evaluates the appropriateness of these academic and professional standards; - (d) establishes whether the designed learning opportunities can be expected to give students a fair and reasonable chance of achieving the academic and professional standards required for successfully completing each programme; - (e) ensures that all programmes, in design and assessment methods, anticipate the needs of students with disabilities and the diversity of their culture and religious faith; - (f) promotes confidence internally and externally in the standards and quality of award and non-award programmes of the University; - (g) ensures programme re-approval gives careful regard to the experience of delivering, monitoring, and developing the programme or non-award course during the period of the previous approval, with particular reference as appropriate to: - (i) evidence on the academic standards of the programme and the component modules; - (ii) whether and how students' learning opportunities have been enhanced in response to feedback from students, external bodies, external examiners, approval panels, and annual monitoring reports; - (iii) steps taken to maintain the currency and validity of the programme and component modules; and - (iv) action taken to remedy any identified shortcomings. - 9.
+- (c) evaluates the appropriateness of these academic and professional standards; - (d) establishes whether the designed learning opportunities can be expected to give students a fair and reasonable chance of achieving the academic and professional standards required for successfully completing each programme; - (e) ensures that all programmes, in design and assessment methods, anticipate the needs of students with disabilities and the diversity of their culture and religious faith; - (f) promotes confidence internally and externally in the standards and quality of award and non-award programmes of the University; - (g) ensures programme re-approval gives careful regard to the experience of delivering, monitoring, and developing the programme or non-award course during the period of the previous approval, with particular reference as appropriate to: - (i) evidence on the academic standards of the programme and the component modules; - (ii) whether and how students' learning opportunities have been enhanced in response to feedback from students, external bodies, external examiners, approval panels, and annual monitoring reports; - (iii) steps taken to maintain the currency and validity of the programme and component modules; and - (iv) action taken to remedy any identified shortcomings; - (h) has due regard for the Competition and Markets Authority guidance: UK higher education providers advice on consumer protection law. - 9.
 Each procedure, detailed under Paragraph 7, will specify: - (a) the composition of approval panels; - (b) the required documentation for submission to the approval panel; - (c) the evidence to be available to the approval panel; - (d) the responsibilities of the approval panel; - (e) the criteria to apply in evaluating a proposal; - (f) the range of recommendations available to the approval panel; and - (g) the process by which conditions affecting approval are demonstrated to have been met before the programme is permitted to commence. - 10.
 The Academic Council will reach decisions on the approval of proposed programmes taking into account the recommendations of a properly constituted panel and the Council will advise the Board of Directors of the University of its conclusions.